 - Abolish requirements for TGA conformity assessment for Australian manufacturers of all medical devices except Class 4 IVDs.
 The outcome would be that, except for Class 4 IVDs, an Australian manufacturer could choose to have their conformity assessment certificates issued by a European notified body rather than being limited to using the TGA.
 Class 4 IVDs will be excluded from this proposal until the European reforms to adopt the GHTF model for IVD regulation come into force.

 The new proposals A and C are intended to operate together as a package.
 However, it is possible to implement Proposal B in isolation from the other proposals:

-- New and novel technology: Where a new and novel technology is likely to have a significant impact on public health or where the risks have not been widely established (Class IIb and above); and/or
+- New and novel technology: Where new and novel technologies are likely to have a significant impact on public health or where the risks have not been widely established (Class IIb and above); and/or

-- Post market issues: Where devices are experiencing post market issues of concern (Class IIb and above).
+- Post-marketing issues: Where devices are experiencing post-market (post-release) issues of concern (Class IIb and above).

 The RIS also includes a summary of the comments received in relation to the initial consultation paper and discussion of what has prompted the changes to the original proposals, with a rationale for the new proposed changes, together with costings for the proposals.

-Comment is invited on the RIS here.
-Interested parties should respond by close of business 3 June 2013.
+Comments on the RIS here. closed at the end of business on 3 June 2013.

 For current articles on Medical Devices, Regulatory requirements, and Industry Changes.

 TGA pre-market assessments for medical devices (historical document)